wearefrank/frank-runner/README.md

 another DTAP stage is needed during local development.
 The Frank!Framework requires users to authenticate themselves when `dtap.stage` is not `LOC`, and by default access is only possible through HTTPS in this case.
-Here are example properties you can put in `build.properties` to do development testing with `dtap.stage=DEV`:
+Here are example properties you can put in `frank-runner.properties` to do development testing with `dtap.stage=DEV`:

     dtap.stage=DEV